 Normalising The Conversation Around Mental Health: Seeking therapy or other mental health help is often looked upon in a negative light.
 Farhat talks about the importance of normalising the conversation around mental health and how parents play a big role here when it comes to the mental health of children.

-Psychotherapy: According to psychiatry.org, Psychotherapy or talk-therapy, helps people to cope up with mental and emotional difficulties.
-Psychotherapy helps people in identifying, eliminating and/or controlling troubling symptoms.
-Farhat goes into the details of defining therapy and the difference between therapy and counselling.
+Psychotherapy: According to psychiatry.org, Psychotherapy, or talk-therapy, helps people to cope up with mental and emotional difficulties.
+Psychotherapy helps people in identifying, eliminating, and/or controlling troubling symptoms.
+Farhat goes into the details of defining therapy and the difference between therapy and counseling.

 Making Mental Health Part of Our Education Curriculum: Farhat argues that the biggest change in mindset or the society regarding mental health will come when the subject is made a crucial part of our curriculum.
 We often read about physical health in school but it is time that the focus is given on the entirety of a human’s life, of which mental health is a ‘kritikal’ element.

 Here are some reading material and references to look at:

 If you’d like to learn more about therapy or would like to get a session with Farhat (she practices and helps people through online therapy as well), you can connect with her here:

 You can visit this link to listen to her episode or tap on the Podcast tab on our website to find the episode: Reinventing Therapy: Mind, Body, and Soul x Farhat Gupta

 To learn more about us and keep updated, you can follow us on our social media handles here:

 LinkedIn: It’s Kritikal!

 Facebook: It’s Kritikal!